How to end a casual relationship

 If you've been dating someone long-term, and feel as though fading out isn't the right approach, here are some pointers on how to break up the right way:

-- Don't break up through text.
+Don't break up through text.
 Why?
-Because you'll come across as unsympathetic, and it doesn't give your guy a chance to ask questions.
+Because you'll come across as unsympathetic, and it doesn't give your partner a chance to ask questions.

-- Ideally, break up in person.
-Meet in a private place, such as your apartment or his, so you both can express your emotions.
+Ideally, break up in person.
+Meet in a private place, such as your apartment, so you both can express your emotions.
 If you'd prefer somewhere more public, then a park bench is a good option, too.

-- Keep the breakup short and sweet -- use "I" statements to state reasons why you're breaking up with him.
+Keep the breakup short and sweet — use "I" statements to state reasons why you're breaking up with them.
 For example, "Whenever you'd choose to hang out with your friends over me, I felt like you were undervaluing me and our relationship."

-- After getting your point across, firmly let him know that you've said everything you need to say, and you need to leave.
-If you don't have an exit strategy, he might try to convince you to stay with him.
+After getting your point across, firmly let them know that you've said everything you need to say, and you need to leave.
+If you don't have an exit strategy, they might try to convince you to stay with him.

-- After the breakup is over, you might decide you want him completely out of your life.
-If this is the case, block him on all social media and delete his phone number.
+After the breakup is over, you might decide you want them completely out of your life.
+If this is the case, block them on all social media and delete their phone number.

 Swiping left on a relationship doesn't have to be hard

 Ending a casual relationship can be uncomfortable and intimidating.
-But that doesn't have to be the case -- if it's truly just a casual, blossoming relationship, then pulling a fade away is easy and justifiable.
+But that doesn't have to be the case — if it's truly just a casual, blossoming relationship, then pulling a fade away is easy and justifiable.
 However, if your relationship is more serious, then you should breakup in-person.
 Follow the above breakup advice, and you'll be able to smoothly end a relationship that's not working for you.

 - "4 Tips for Fading Out of Your Relationship," Thought Catalog, July 31, 2013.